 A gannet landing on Campion Bempton Cliffs in the UK

 Share with us your favorite image and why.

 Technically, it’s not even great image, it’s just the sense of vulnerability I felt when she [Noor] just stopped mid-walk and stared right down the barrel of my 500mm.
-It was the first time that I actually respected just how exposed and defenceless I was in my small Maruti Gypsy jeep.
-She stood motionless for what seemed an eternity before her attention was diverted away by the bark of a Chital Deer near by and she turned and disappeared in to the jungle, leaving me with my heart pounding out of my chest.
+It was the first time that I actually respected just how exposed and defenseless I was in my small Maruti Gypsy jeep.
+She stood motionless for what seemed an eternity before her attention was diverted away by the bark of a Chital Deer nearby and she turned and disappeared into the jungle, leaving me with my heart pounding out of my chest.

 I look at that shot now and I’m convinced that she’s plotting something!!

 A royal Bengal tiger, Noor, at the Ranthambhore Tiger Reserve in India

 How do you keep your photography fresh and how do you stay motivated to keep on learning?

 I was one of those really annoying kids that was always asking “how”, “why”, “when” and that’s never really left me, much to the annoyance of those around me!
 There’s so much of the world I haven’t seen and there’s now so much resource on tap that I don’t even see it as a chore to have the desire to experience more and to want to better myself.

 I look back at some of my archived imagery and realise that I’ve come a long way and I also look forward and see the amazing work being produced by some my compatriots and recognise that I’m still very much on the journey.